Learn more about the terminology used in the Ending the HIV Epidemic: A Plan for America initiative.

 Persons whose transmission category is classified as male-to-male sexual contact include men who report sexual contact with other men (i.e., homosexual contact) and men who report sexual contact with both men and women (i.e., bisexual contact).

 Persons whose transmission category is classified as injection drug use (IDU) are persons who injected non-prescribed drugs.

-Persons whose transmission category is classified as heterosexual contact are persons who have ever had specific heterosexual contact with a person known to have, or with a risk factor for, HIV infection (e.g., a person who injects drugs).
+Heterosexual contact includes persons who have ever had sexual contact with a person known to have, or with a risk factor for, HIV infection.

-All other transmission categories have been collapsed into “Other.”
-The “Other” transmission category includes: hemophilia, blood transfusion, perinatal exposure, and risk factor not reported or not identified.
+Other category includes other risk factors including, hemophilia, blood transfusion, perinatal exposure, and risk factor not reported or not identified.